Series of Modern Chrysanthemum Varieties

 1845

-The cultivation and exhibition of chrysanthemums was a popular activity, and this series compares beautiful woman and their thoughts to varieties of the flower.
-It is listed as number 128 in Kuniyoshi by Basil William Robinson (Victoria and Albert Museum, London, 1961).
+The cultivation and exhibition of chrysanthemums was a popular activity, and this series compares beautiful woman, and their thoughts, to chrysanthemum varieties.
+The titles are all puns on the word chrysanthemum (kiku).
+Kiku” has many meanings, including to hear; to ask and to be effective.
+Some of the designs in this series were also used in the series Modern Comparison of Beauties.
+This series is listed as number 128 in Kuniyoshi by Basil William Robinson (Victoria and Albert Museum, London, 1961).
 The prints in this series are each about 14 by 10 inches (36 by 25 centimeters), a size known as ôban.

 Chrysanthemum variety: